click here for the companion R script for this lecture.

 # A Bayesian confidence interval (95% credible interval) -------------------

-credible.interval <- qbeta(c(0.025,0.975),1+data,1+(10-data)) # get the credible interval using the quantile method
+credible.interval <- qbeta(c(0.025,0.975),1+3,1+(10-3)) # get the credible interval using the quantile method

 Highest Posterior Density (HPD) intervals

 There are many possible Bayesian credible intervals, even assuming we want a 95% CI.
 That is, there are many intervals that enclose 95% of the posterior distribution.
-The Highest Posterior Density interval is the one that is the shortest out of all possible intervals.
+The Highest Posterior Density (HPD) interval is the one that is the shortest out of all possible intervals.
 This is the natural choice for a Bayesian CI since it represents the collection of the most likely values for the parameters - every point within the interval is more plausible than any point outside the interval.

 NOTE: the HPD can be discontinuous for multimodal posterior distributions!
+In practice, we often use quantiles to define our credible intervals!

 What if there is no nice easy conjugate prior?